 top of page

-At Wainuiomata Primary School, children have the option to Bring a their own Chromebook to school.
+At Wainuiomata Primary School, senior students (yr 4-6) children have the option to bring their own Chromebook to school.
 While this is not at all compulsory, there can be some advantages.

 Connection Fee $15.00

-When a device is bought into the school a charge of $15 for the enrolment and management on the school network will apply.
+When a device is brought into the school a charge of $15, for the enrolment and management on the school network, will apply.
 This will need to be paid before the device can be used in the classroom.
+We need to organise our IT Support to come and do this for us so it may take a few days.

 Frequently Asked Questions